 - legumes, such as lentils, peas, and beans

 - olive oil

 - a moderate amount of alcohol, such as a glass of wine with a meal

 - a low intake of dairy and meat

 Foods to avoid

 Exercise increases blood flow to the penis, as well as to the rest of the body.
-People should aim to get a minimum of 30 minutes of exercise every day.
+Researchers suggest people participate in

 These could include issues such as: